-A: The agency policy is to reimburse for these services equivalent to the payment for the CPT/HCPC code billed if it were conducted in-person.
+A: HCA's policy is to pay for these services equivalent to the payment for the CPT/HCPC code billed if it were conducted in-person.

 PART IV: Questions applicable to all services rendered under PART I - III above

 Q: What if I am to receive the non-facility rate for the in-person service?